synfig/synfig/README.md

 The app is saved as an exception to your security settings, and you can open it in the future by double-clicking it just as you can any registered app.

+***
+> **NOTE**

-Note: You can also grant an exception for a blocked app by clicking the “Open Anyway” button in the General pane of Security & Privacy preferences.
+> You can also grant an exception for a blocked app by clicking the “Open Anyway” button in the General pane of Security & Privacy preferences.
 This button is available for about an hour after you try to open the app.
 To open this pane, choose Apple menu > System Preferences, click Security & Privacy, then click General.
+***

-For more details please refer to this page - https://support.apple.com/kb/PH25088?locale=en_US
+For more details please refer to this [page](https://support.apple.com/kb/PH25088?locale=en_US)

 #### Building from source

-See instructions for installing dependencies and building using autotools/make or CMAKE here - https://synfig-docs-dev.readthedocs.io/en/latest/building/Building%20Synfig.html
+See instructions for installing dependencies and building using autotools/make or CMake [here](https://synfig-docs-dev.readthedocs.io/en/latest/building/Building%20Synfig.html)

 If you have previous synfig build installed in system path (e.g. `/usr/local/`), you are recommended to uninstall that.